Fired For Filing A Workers’ Comp Claim In Texas? Our Attorneys Want To Speak With You.

 We can discuss the strengths of your case, help you find applicable documentation and talk with you about the laws associated with your claims, such as the Americans with Disabilities Act (ADA) or Family and Medical Leave Act (FMLA).

 Wrongful termination cases are complex, and each case presents its own challenges.
 Our team has the skills and knowledge to fight for your rights.
-Call 210-679-1930 or send us an email today.
+Call our office at 210-679-1930 or send us an email today.
 Se habla español.

 Please note – it’s important to document all actions taken by your employer in relation to filing your workers’ comp claim.
 That will help us build your case.